casualwriter/powerpage-md-document/README.md

 ### Background

 Documentation is always a boring job for developer.
 When working on the document of ["Powerpage"](https://github.com/casualwriter/powerpage), there are some markdown files composed for github (e.g. README.md).

-Thinking that it will be greated to make use of these markdown files as system documentation, and serve the following purposes
+I would like to make use of these markdown files for the following purposes

 1. Generage document from markdown for **web hosting**. e.g. github page: https://casualwriter.github.io/powerpage/
 2. **Directly run from github repository via CDN**.  e.g. rawgit.org: https://ghcdn.rawgit.org/casualwriter/powerpage/main/source/doc/index.html)